roy-ganz/toql/guide/src/derive/reference.md

 ---- |---| ---|
-delup_key | Field used as key by delete and update methods | For composite keys use multiple times. skip_inup | No insert, update for this field | Use for auto increment columns or columns calculated from database triggers. sql       | Field mapped to SQL expression instead of table column | Insert the table alias with two dots: `sql ="SELECT COUNT (*) FROM Message m WHERE m.user_id = ..id"` Skipped for insert, update sql_join  | Loads a single struct with an sql join, where self and other defines columns with same values    | For composite keys use multiple `sql_join`.  `sql_join( self="column_name_on_this_table", other="column_name_on_joined_table", on="friend.best = true")` merge     | Loads a dependend Vec<>.
+delup_key | Field used as key by delete and update methods | For composite keys use multiple times. skip_inup | No insert, update for this field | Use for auto increment columns or columns calculated from database triggers. sql       | Field mapped to SQL expression instead of table column | Insert the table alias with two dots: `sql ="SELECT COUNT (*) FROM Message m WHERE m.user_id = ..id"`.
+Skipped for insert, update sql_join  | Loads a single struct with an sql join, where self and other defines columns with same values    | For composite keys use multiple `sql_join`.  `sql_join( self="column_name_on_this_table", other="column_name_on_joined_table", on="friend.best = true")` merge     | Loads a dependend Vec<>.
 Merges multiple SELECT results by common fields values  | `merge(self="rust_field_name_in_this_struct", other="rust_field_name_on_other_struct")` For composite fields use multiple `merge`. ignore_wildcard | No selection for `**` and `*`|